obrienciaran/cfd_value_change/README.md

 Eventually, T212 postponed the leverage change until Tuesday the 1st of December at market open, 14:30 GMT.

 This calculator was made to help users understand exactly how much money they need to upload to their account, to remain at a margin level of their choosing.

+To use:
+- Download the server and ui R files.
+- Place them in a folder on your desktop called CFD_new_value.
+- Open R Studio and set the working directory to your desktop.

+Run this code:
+library(shiny)

+runApp('CFD_new_value')